Leonid Kryuchkov: Litigation funding and the non-performing loans

-In 2025, Sky-Development LLC, part of the ORUM Group, purchased from the Deposit Guarantee Fund claims worth over USD 90 million against the enterprises of Kostyantyn Zhevago’s Arterium pharmaceutical corporation.
+In 2025, Sky-Development LLC, part of the ORUM Group, purchased from the Deposit Guarantee Fund claims worth over US$90 million against the enterprises of Kostyantyn Zhevago's Arterium pharmaceutical corporation.

 Real estate development

 In 2013 Kryuchkov founded Contour Development, a Kyiv-based real estate development company.
 The company owns several business and commercial centers in Kyiv and is engaged in the implementation of multiple real estate projects at various stages of development.

 Hemp processing

 In May 2024, Leonid Kryuchkov became a shareholder in HEMPY.UA, an industrial park focused on research and development, cultivation, and processing of industrial hemp.
 The company is engaged in the systematic breeding of new hemp varieties and the production of a wide range of hemp-based products.

 Political Activity

 From 2006 to 2007, Leonid Kryuchkov served as a member of the Kyiv City Council.

 In 2019, he was a candidate for the Verkhovna Rada (Ukrainian Parliament) in the parliamentary elections.